Skip to main content

 • tokenType: Token type.

-• token: Token issued by third-party cloud; the context for the request.
+• token: Token issued by your cloud; the context for the request.

 • callbackAuthentication: